 Are parent chaperones allowed?

-Parents are not allowed in order to provide the opportunity for students to practice independence and to focus on the experience.
+Parents are not allowed to attend, in order to provide the opportunity for students to practice independence and to focus on the experience.
 ECOS staff are highly trained to provide growth experiences and supervision.
 As employees, they receive the same background check as teachers.
 This provides the best supervision and safety for your students.

 Will there be pictures of ECOS?